Frequently asked questions

 A new study predicts a critical shortage of social workers in the near future, particularly to serve the increasing needs of aging baby boomers.
 NASW's Center for Workforce Studies includes complete information about a national survey of licensed social workers in the United States.
 To get an idea of jobs being posted, see job listings by "The New Social Worker."
 Some social service agencies and professional organizations, such as the North American Association of Christians in Social Work post job opportunities on their web site.

 In many locations, starting salaries for social workers are similar to starting salaries for other service professions such as teachers.
+Information on social worker pay can be found at this Bureau of Labor Statistics site

 Q. Do I need a license to work as a social worker?